Advantages And Disadvantages Of Outsourcing

 Therefore, growing the GDP of nations and reducing unemployment levels through the creation of freelancers that work online.
 For countries with policies to tax this group of workers, they witness revenue growth.

-However, the benefit is not limited to the workers alone, but also companies based in these countries.
+However, the benefit is not limited to the workers alone, but also to companies based in these countries.
 They can easily become strong competitors for other larger companies as seen in the case of Alibaba because they can use the same level of skill and workers that these top firms use.

 In conclusion, outsourcing is a common business strategy that has helped businesses scale and sometimes has made all the difference.
 Luckily, it is open to different business sizes — SMEs and larger cooperation.
 Sometimes it is a leveling factor for these industries, and of course, a great opportunity for independent contractors to become prolific freelancers.